-Fulton also noted some additional combination effects in his 1989 paper: ingredients mixed together could sometimes be more comedogenic than the single ingredients themselves – and sometimes less.
+Fulton also noted some additional combination effects: ingredients mixed together could sometimes be more comedogenic than the single ingredients themselves – and sometimes less.
 What the ingredient was dissolved in could also make a difference.

 Cosmetic chemist Colin from Colin’s Beauty Pages gives an excellent analogy: you can’t tell exactly how a cake will taste, even if you know you’ve put in flour, butter and sugar.

 In the words of Albert Kligman, pioneer of the comedogenicity scale: